rmodrak/mtuq/docs/install/graphics.rst

 GMT and PyGMT backends
 ----------------------

 In addition to newer matplotlib backends, MTUQ includes older GMT and PyGMT backends.
-To use these, it is first to install PyGMT and then supply the backend function via the plotting functions' `backend` keyword argument.
+To use these, it is necessary to install PyGMT and then supply the backend function when invoking the frontend.

 PyGMT installation